mbrt/gmailctl/docs/v1alpha2.md

 * `labels: [list, of, labels]`: an array of labels to apply to the message.
-Note that these labels have to be already present in your settings (they won't be created automatically), and you can specify multiple labels (normally Gmail allows to specify only one label per filter).
+Note that these labels have to be already present in your settings (they won't be created automatically), and you can specify multiple labels (normally Gmail allows one to specify only one label per filter).

 Example: